 Some things are priceless, like being surrounded by your loved ones and enjoying their company.
-Spending time with them during the holidays, however, does come with a price tag, if we take into account all the expenses associated with the end of the year celebrations.
+Spending time with them during the winter holidays, however, does come with a price tag, if we take into account all the expenses associated with the end of the year celebrations.
 Food, drinks, decorations, and gifts are just a few of the things that challenge our pocketbooks this time of the year.
-Knowing how to successfully juggle holiday spending along with regular expenses like rent and utilities takes some skills.
+Knowing how to successfully juggle holiday financial management along with regular expenses like rent and utilities takes some skills.

 Here’s a snapshot of what the average American renter household spends during the 2018 winter holiday season in November and December:

 Renters living in 10 of the 20 largest metros in the U.S. will close the year in debt after the holidays, but those in New York metro and San Diego metro will feel the financial strain the most.
 New York may be magical during the holidays, but not for renters.
-The average renter living in New York metro would need $4,200 in savings in order to cover the end of the year expenses.
+The average renter living in New York metro would need $4,200 in savings in order to have a good financial management and cover the end of the year expenses.
 Getting through the holidays in New York can really break the bank considering the already high price of rent.
 New York metro renters shell out on average about $7,600 for two months: November and December.

 San Diego metro, on the other hand, despite being less expensive than New York metro, is still leaving renters with a negative balance of $1,700 after the winter celebrations.

 But in the holiday spirit, let’s try to be positive and look on the bright side, although the bright side might not seem bright enough.
 Nationally, the average American renter would need to rack up $400 in credit card debt, the same as renters living in Chicago metro and Philadelphia metro.
 However, only in 5 of our top 20 largest metros, renters would witness their end of the year balance go below -$400.
 Minneapolis metro renters are the only ones to end the year with exactly $0, making their 10th position in our top 20 be seen as the bridge between affordability and debt.